sordina/Deadpan-DDP/README.md

 You can look for such items in the source by running `make todo`.

 * Write definitions for all stubs in DDP module
-* Fix error on exit "recv: invalid argument (Bad file descriptor)"
+* Fix error on exit "recv: invalid argument (Bad file descriptor)" check out <https://github.com/k0001/pipes-network/issues/2>
 * Haddock documentation
 * Update references to test.meteor.com in the docs to point to some kind of real app
 * Write test-suite